PHARTGAMES/SpaceMonkey/README.md

 ### Setup

 1. Navigate to the Dakar2 sub folder inside the Space Monkey install folder.
-2. Extract the contents of Dakar2Mod_0.2.zip into where you installed your Dakar Desert Rally game.
+2. Extract the contents of Dakar2Mod_0.2.zip into the Dakar2Game subfolder of the game installation, there will be two folders named Binaries and Content.

 ### Usage